Tonio K: Recording and performing artist

-Olé was Tonio K.'s final record for A&M. Recorded in 1989 and 1990, it didn't see release until 1997 on Gadfly Records.
+Olé was Tonio K.'s final record for A&M. Recorded in 1989 and 1990, it did not see release until 1997 on Gadfly Records.
 (The reasons for this are well documented in the liner notes to the CD.)
 It was produced by T Bone Burnett and David Miner with a core band consisting of Marc Ribot, Booker T. Jones, David Raven and Bruce Thomas (Attractions).
 Additional guitarists included Jack Sherman, Charlie Sexton, Rusty Anderson, Los Lobos' David Hidalgo and The Replacements' Paul Westerberg.
 Although Olé was K.'s last major label recording, several other compilation and live CDs have been issued (see discography below).